 Most of us have been there.
-Your baggage is a bit overweight, and the dragon at check-in won’t cut you any slack.
+Your baggage is a bit overweight, and the staff member at check-in won’t cut you any slack.
 Suddenly you’re wearing two sweaters, a parka, and have a pair of shoes in your pocket while moving through security.
 A group of passengers in Kunming (China) recently had the same issue, only they ate their way to a solution – with some consequences.

 Four men eat 30kg of oranges in 30 minutes